Here at one of the nation's premier Christian universities, we believe higher education should have a higher purpose.

 At Olivet, learning and faith go hand in hand.
 The University affirms that all truth is God’s truth, and therefore, cannot be segmented into secular and non-secular categories and departments.

 Our very own award-winning Olivet The Magazine features articles from outstanding writers and first-person accounts from students, alumni and friends.
-Published quarterly, the magazine also includes inspirational words from university president, Dr. John C. Bowling.
+Published quarterly, the magazine also includes inspirational words from university president, Dr. Gregg Chenoweth.

 Our faculty team is equipped with some of the best leaders in the industry.
 With most of them holding the title of adjunct professor for Olivet, this means that they are still working in their respected field and are able to bring real life examples to the classroom.

 Olivet Nazarene University offers student support to help with any questions a student might have during their program.
 If you are currently enrolled in an Olivet program, you can reach the student support staff at 877.4.OLIVET (877.465.4838) or email email@example.com.
-The general hours of operation are 8am-6pm Monday through Thursday and 8am-4:30pm on Friday.
+The general hours of operation are Monday through Friday from 8am-4:30pm.

 Students can access many resources through Olivet’s portal located at my.olivet.edu.